 The brief also called for roll-away nesting boxes to simplify egg collection.
 Artificial turf is used on a shallow incline to facilitate the rolling of eggs.
 The collection trays employ galvanized steel mesh to cushion eggs and allow for easy inspection.
 Shade and rain protection is provided by a custom fly-roof made from folded aluminium flashing, designed to neatly interlock with the galvanized mesh structure.

-The design draws inspiration from folding paper to create structure and material efficiency.
-Basic building components were reduced to single sheets of plywood and galvanized steel mesh and all construction is readily repeatable.
 Designed By: Chris Mullaney Location: Stroud, Australia Built By: Chris Mullaney, Matt Mullaney, Tim Mullaney, Nathan Moate Project Year: 2011